-Cameco disclosed that in 2021 it has:
+Cameco disclosed that in 2022 it plans to:

-- continue surface freeze drilling and complete construction and commissioning of the freeze distribution infrastructure expansion in support of future production. - continue underground mine development on two new production tunnels as well as expand ventilation and access drifts in alignment with the long-term mine plan; and - substantially complete the expansion of the underground piping and infrastructure towards new production panels required to sustain production.
+- continue surface freeze drilling and complete construction and commissioning of the freeze distribution infrastructure expansion in support of future production; - continue upgrades to process water handling circuits and the surface backfill batch plant to support ongoing operations; - continue underground mine development on two new production tunnels as well as expand ventilation and access drifts in alignment with the long-term mine plan; and - continue production activities focused on bringing one new production panel online and closing out a completed one.

-Cameco discloses that McClean Lake mill has been expanded to process and package all Cigar Lake ore.
-Construction of the expanded facility was completed in 2016.
-Additional minor upgrades related to throughput optimization were completed in 2020.
+Cameco disclosed that McClean Lake mill has been expanded to process and package all Cigar Lake ore.